BewareMyPower/snctl-cpp/README.md

 ### (Recommended) Use pre-built binaries

-Currently the release only supports macOS 14 or later with arm64 architecture.
+Currently the release only supports
+- macOS 14 or later: arm64 architecture only
+- Alpine Linux 3.21 or later: amd64 or amd64 architecture

 Take v0.1.0 for example: